 Decisions regarding complexity reduction (in terms of processing cycles, memory capacity, memory bandwidth, line buffers, number of entropy-coding contexts, number of context-coded bins, etc.) … "Decision (Compl.):".

 This meeting report is based primarily on notes taken by the chairs and projected for real-time review by the participants during the meeting discussions.
-The preliminary notes were also periodically circulated publicly by ftp and http during the meeting for information and coordination purposes.
+The preliminary notes were also circulated publicly by ftp and http during the meeting for information and coordination purposes.
 It should be understood by the reader that 1) some notes may appear in abbreviated form, 2) summaries of the content of contributions are often based on abstracts provided by contributing proponents without an intent to imply endorsement of the views expressed therein, and 3) the depth of discussion of the content of the various contributions in this report may not be uniform.
 Generally, the report is written to include as much information about the contributions and discussions as is feasible (in the interest of aiding study), although this approach may not result in the most polished output report.

 Late and incomplete document considerations